 |Minimum Deposit||$200 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)|

-There are some other administrative charges to consider, not least because with a little planning, some of them can be avoided.
-Account inactivity fees, for example, might kick in after a period of time — you can either use a broker that doesn’t apply them or make sure you diarise deadlines by which you’ll need to book a trade.
+There are some other administrative charges to consider, not least because some of them can be avoided with a bit of planning.
+Account inactivity fees, for example, might kick in after a period — you can either use a broker that doesn’t apply them or make sure you diarise deadlines by which you’ll need to book a trade.

 The type of account you set up also needs to be considered.
 CFDs (Contracts for Difference) are versatile instruments that allow traders to apply leverage on their trades and sell short.
 They do, however, incur daily financing charges.
 So, if you’re looking to buy Rolls Royce shares and hold the position for longer than a few weeks, buying RR stock outright and holding it in a share dealing account will be more cost-effective.

 Buy-and-hold investors with even longer time horizons might want to consider holding their Rolls Royce shares in an Investment ISA (Individual Savings Account).
 That will protect the investment from Capital Gains Tax and optimise returns.

 Intense competition between brokers means that the fees for buying Rolls Royce shares are reassuringly low.
 Brokers also try to attract clients by offering neat features to enhance the trading experience.